MS Environment, Ecology, and Energy Program, UNC-CH 2020

 UNC Merit Fellow

 Lauren received her Master’s degree in Ecology at UNC in 2020.
 Her primary research focused on new ways to measure the abundance of marine megafauna.
-Lauren also attended UNC Chapel Hill in Chapel Hill, North Carolina for her undergraduate degree in Environmental Science.
-She hopes to continue her education and receive a PhD in Fisheries Ecology in the near future.
+Lauren also attended UNC for her undergraduate degree in Environmental Science.

-Lauren’s research uses drone technology to investigate shark populations.
+Lauren’s research at UNC used drone technology to investigate shark populations.
 Traditional methods of abundance measurements such as gill-net surveys have been standard practice when attempting to define a coastal area as juvenile shark nursery ground.
-But, new technologies may prove to do a better job at capturing abundance and densities of juvenile sharks around the GMR.
-By using drone technology, Lauren’s research attempts to create a more efficient method of abundance sampling for potential nursery grounds.
-This research is meant to create a standard procedure to survey and delimit nursery areas on behalf of conservation aims.
+But, new technologies have proven to do a better job at capturing abundance and densities of juvenile sharks around the GMR.
+By using drone technology, Lauren’s research attempted to create a more efficient method of abundance sampling for potential nursery grounds.
+This research was meant to create a standard procedure to survey and delimit nursery areas on behalf of conservation aims.

 Read about Lauren’s work here: